On today’s date in 1968, thousands of employees of the Ford Motor Company of Canada began a weeklong strike at a plant in St. Thomas, Ont.

 The strike lasted seven days before union head George Burt notified Ford’s senior management via telegram his workers had voted overwhelmingly to accept a new three-year contract.

 “We will aggressively seek out methods for preserving a viability in this new environment,” Ford president Karl Scott said at the time, adding the situation would be “either a milestone or a millstone for the company.”

 The plant eventually closed in 2011, with more than eight million vehicles produced at the facility since 1967.
 It was mostly demolished by the end of 2016.

 1993 MODEL T STAMP

-In 1993, Canada Post featured Ford’s famous Model T on a 49-cent multi-coloured stamp (Scott #1490) as part of its “Historic Land Vehicles 1” series.
+In 1993, Canada Post featured Ford’s famous Model T – the first of which was built in Detroit, Mich. – on a 49-cent stamp (Scott #1490) as part of its “Historic Land Vehicles 1” series.

 Printed by the Canadian Bank Note Company on Coated Papers Limited paper, the stamp depicts an illustration of the Model T beneath the word “CANADA” and above the words “FORD MODEL T / OPEN TOURING CAR / MODELE T DE FORD / VOITURE DECAPOTABLE.”